 Garfield’s tomb is located in Lake View Cemetery in Cleveland, Ohio, his home state.
 I don’t really have a take on Ohio, but my take on Cleveland is pretty much like everybody else’s.
-It always seems to me like one of those cities from any given Star Trek episode where the crew beams down to find the place ghost-town’d and then have to figure out what alien virus, creature, or internal shenanigans happened to it.
+In my visits, it's always come off like one of those cities from any given Star Trek episode where the crew beams down to find the place ghost-town’d and then have to figure out what alien virus, creature, or internal shenanigans happened to it.

-It’s about 140 years old and has over 100,000 graves covering 285 acres of beautifully landscaped park land.
-As a result, it has enough of interest in it to keep you wandering like a lost soul among its gravestones for long stretches of time.
-For instance, John D. Rockefeller, one of the richest men the world has ever seen, is interred there.
-His grave is marked by a single, surprisingly un-ostentatious 70-foot-tall obelisk.
-By comparison, Lake View’s Wade Chapel, a small vestry on the grounds of the cemetery that you’d think would be just a humble place to enter if you got caught in the rain while visiting, was designed by Louis Comfort Tiffany with large, ostentatious stained-glass wall murals and a giant, circular ostentatious stained-glass window.
-In addition, famed crime fighter Eliot Ness’s ashes were scattered over a pond in Lake View.
+It’s about 140 years old and has over 100,000 graves covering 285 acres of beautifully landscaped land.
+It has enough of interest in it to keep you wandering like a lost soul among its gravestones for a long time.
+Famed crime fighter Eliot Ness’s ashes were scattered over one of its ponds.
+John D. Rockefeller is interred there.
+His grave is marked by a surprisingly plain obelisk, albeit a 70-foot-tall one.
+The cemetery's Wade Chapel, a small vestry on the grounds of the cemetery that you’d think would be just a humble place to enter if you got caught in the rain, was actually designed by Louis Comfort Tiffany and sports large, stained-glass wall murals inside and a giant, circular stained-glass window.

-However, the screw continues to screw, for despite being president for only two seconds, Garfield’s tomb is one of the most lavish, uncalled for affairs I’ve ever seen.
-I know I used the “uncalled for” descriptor in the introduction, but it just fits like few of my adjectives do.
-I’ve paced trenches around D.C. and all of its monuments to dead presidents, and, while all grand, none of them approach Garfield’s tomb for sheer extravagance.
+However, the screw continues to screw, for despite being president for only two seconds, Garfield’s tomb is one of the most lavish, affairs I’ve ever seen for a president.
+I’ve paced trenches around D.C. and all of its monuments to the dead elected, and, while all grand, none of them approach Garfield’s tomb for sheer extravagance.

-The exterior of the tomb is huge and exotic, and, although you can’t tell it from my picture, shaped rather like a giant throne, with a large cylindraical tower for the back, two smaller ones for the arms, and a square forefront protrusion for, well, the ass.
-A series of bas-reliefs wrap around the forefront that detail the stages of Garfield’s career in what I’m going to have to call comic strip panels.
-I’ll make a more blatant comic allusion later, so stockpile your disappointment in me until then.
+The exterior of the tomb is huge and exotic, and, although you can’t tell it from my picture, shaped rather like a giant throne, with a large cylindraical tower for the back, two smaller ones for the arms, and a square forefront protrusion for the ass.
+A series of bas-reliefs wraps around the forefront that details the stages of Garfield’s career in what I’m going to have to call comic strip panels.
+Right, I know, a Garfield comic strip.

 All told, it doesn’t at all look like the final resting place of an American political figure.
 Maybe an ancient sultan or czar, but certainly not an Industrial Age politico, the epitome of whose career culminated in a bacteria-laden finger puncturing his liver.
 Oh, I forgot to explain that part.
 Garfield didn’t die right away when he was shot, but was treated for months afterward by doctors who weren’t exactly current on the principles of sterilization.
 As a result, many of them clumsily probed his bullet wound with their grubby fingers and instruments, eventually perforating his liver and doing what the benignly lodged bullet couldn’t: kill a president.